Recent Developments in Electronic Structure

 The invited presentations and contributed posters describe new methods for computing previously inaccessible properties, breakthroughs in computational efficiency and accuracy, and novel applications of these approaches to the study of molecules, liquids, and solids.
 This conference represents a valuable opportunity for students, postdocs, and senior researchers alike to explain their ideas and learn from each other.

-This workshop was started by David M. Ceperley and Richard M. Martin (Physics, UIUC) in 1989.
-Over 20 years, this workshop has been hosted by 13 universities.
-Each year, MCC provides seed money for the Electronic Structure Methods workshop.
-This funding enables wider local student participation and helps organizers gain additional support.
+This workshop was started by David M. Ceperley and Richard M. Martin (Physics, University of Illinois) in 1989.
+Since then, this workshop has been hosted by more than a dozen universities and institutions.

 Workshop Index

-The year 2008 marks the 20th workshop, and to celebrate the occasion, the Materials Computation Center has compiled an index of invited speakers and poster presenters of the entire workshop series.
+To celebrate the 20th anniversary of the workshop series, the Materials Computation Center compiled an index of invited speakers and poster presenters.